monkphin/nlaw/README.md

     * Used to assist with accessability checks.

 * Techsini
-    * Mockup generator
+    * Mockup generator.

 * Fireshot
     * Chrome PLugin for screenshots.

 * Google Dev Tools
-    * Used to help with troubleshooting
+    * Used to help with troubleshooting.

 * Pixelmator
-    * Users for editing and resizing images
+    * Users for editing and resizing images.

 * TinyPNG
     * used for image compression.

  * Favicon.io
-    * Used to generate a Favicon
+    * Used to generate a Favicon.

 # Testing and Validation